Rust at scale: packages, crates, and modules

 }

-This property of the trait definitions allows us to break the direct dependency between interfaces and replicated_state.
-We just need to replace the exact type with a generic type argument.
+This property allows us to break the direct dependency between interfaces and replicated_state.
+We only need to replace the exact type with a generic type argument.

 A generic version of the StateManager trait that does not depend on ReplicatedState.